disolovyov/beans/README.md

   featuring a span from the configured to year to current one (e.g. 2010-2011).
 * `license` is the license you're using for the project.
 If a license is specified, it is displayes in the browser bundle header comment.
+* `sourcePath` is the CoffeeScript source path.
+All of its contents are going to be compiled to JavaScript and placed in `lib`.
+The folder hierarchy is kept intact.